Making Remote Work: The Secret to Success Is to Act as a Mentor

 • Operations Management

-Part 2: The Secret to Success Is to Act as a Mentor
+Making Remote Work: The Secret to Success Is to Act as a Mentor

 This article was originally published prior to the COVID-19 pandemic that resulted in a massive shift to remote work.
 Its insights remain helpful for companies and individuals adapting to this way of working.

-In this second part, I examine a study on culturally diverse, fully remote, global teams to discover what leadership styles and qualities blended team managers should strive for in order to drive an effective blended team.
+In this article, I examine a study on culturally diverse, fully remote, global teams to discover what leadership styles and qualities blended team managers should strive for in order to drive an effective blended team.
 I’ll also include my recommendations based on years of experience working with over 100 multinational companies where I’ve led onsite teams, partially remote teams, as well as fully distributed teams.

 About the Research